Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Simulation examples

-In this case, let nodes $\{2, 4, 7\}$ be the critical nodes, and the rest ones be ordinary nodes.
 For critical nodes, the objective is to restrict the voltage deviation within $[0, \Gamma_V]$, where $\Gamma_V=2\%$, meanwhile maintaining the current sharing performance of ordinary nodes.
-To illustrate the effectiveness of control laws \eqref{e_cnode_obsv}, \eqref{e_onode_obsv}, \eqref{e_cnode_ctrl} and \eqref{e_onode_ctrl}, we conduct the simulation in 4 phases.
+The following results show how $\theta$ and $\omega$ affect the system performance.

-\emph{Phase 1:} During $t\in[0,5)s$, let $\theta=1$, $\omega=2$ in controller \eqref{e_cnode_ctrl}.
-In steady state, Fig. \ref{fig:cri_comprised}\subref{fig:Ipu_cri_comprised} shows current sharing for all nodes is achieved, while Fig. \ref{fig:cri_comprised}\subref{fig:V_cri_comprised} shows the voltage deviation of node 7 is beyond the admissible range (shaded area).
+During $t\in[0,5)s$, let $\theta=1$, $\omega=2$ in controller \eqref{e_newcompromise}.
+In steady state, Fig. \ref{fig:cri_comprised}(b) shows current sharing for all nodes is achieved, while Fig. \ref{fig:cri_comprised}(a) shows the voltage deviation of node 7 is beyond the admissible range (shaded area).

-\emph{Phase 2:} During $t\in[5,10)s$, we set $\theta=0.63$ and $\omega=2$.
-In fact, according to Theorem \ref{thm_cri_compromise} and Proposition \ref{prop_V_lim2}, the MVDR of critical nodes can be restricted within $[0, 0.02]$ by setting $\theta\in [0,0.63]$ when $\omega=2$, which is shown in Fig. \ref{fig:cri_comprised}\subref{fig:V_cri_comprised}.
+During $t\in[5,10)s$, we set $\theta=0.63$ and $\omega=2$.
+In fact, according to Theorem \ref{thm_cri_compromise} and Proposition \ref{prop_V_lim2}, the $\Delta^V_{max}$ of critical nodes can be restricted within $[0, 0.02]$ by setting $\theta\in [0,0.63]$ when $\omega=2$, which is shown in Fig. \ref{fig:cri_comprised}(a).
 At the same time, the current sharing performance of critical nodes is degraded, which shows a compromise between voltage consensus and current sharing of critical nodes.
-It is noted from Fig. \ref{fig:cri_comprised}\subref{fig:Ipu_cri_comprised} that the current sharing of ordinary nodes is still maintained.
+It is noted from Fig. \ref{fig:cri_comprised}(b) that the current sharing of ordinary nodes is still maintained.

-\emph{Phase 3:} During $t\in [10,15)s$, we set $\theta=0$ and $\omega=2$ to achieve voltage consensus of critical nodes, which can be shown in Fig. \ref{fig:cri_comprised}\subref{fig:V_cri_comprised}.
-In this case, the critical nodes have the worst current sharing performance (see Fig. \ref{fig:cri_comprised}\subref{fig:Ipu_cri_comprised}).
+During $t\in [10,15)s$, we set $\theta=0$ and $\omega=2$.
+Voltage consensus of all critical nodes is achieved and $\lim_{t \to \infty}V_i(t)=V_{rat}, \forall i\in \hd{\mathcal{M}_c}$ (see Fig. \ref{fig:cri_comprised}(a)).
+In this case, the critical nodes have the worst current sharing performance (see Fig. \ref{fig:cri_comprised}(b)).
 At the same time, the current sharing is still achieved for ordinary nodes.